Jinjiarui/Jinjiarui/README.md

 </h3>

 - 🔭 I am a Ph.D. candidate majoring in Computer Science at Shanghai Jiao Tong University.
-- 🌱 I am currently a visiting scholar at AI Center in University College London.
+- 🌱 I am currently a visiting scholar at AI Center of University College London.
 - 💬 Happy to help you if I could.
 - 📫 Please reach me via jinjiarui97@gmail.com.
 - ⚡ I am a literature and photography lover :P.